urbit/docs/arvo/clay/permissions.md

 Example:

-Here's a generic thread that just sends the given `task:clay` to clay so we can try a few different things:
+Here's a generic thread that just sends the given `task` to Clay so we can try a few different things:

 `send-clay-task.hoon`